 - A young man on his first hunting trip has a deer in his sight and suddenly remembers the day his dad took him to see Bambi.

-- A school of dolphins is too trusting and approaches a boat whose passengers are intent on capturing the dolphins and bringing them to a theme park for a “swim with the dolphins” attraction.
+- A school of dolphins is too trusting and approaches a boat whose crew is intent on capturing the dolphins and bringing them to a theme park for a swim-with-the-dolphins attraction.

 - A bird and squirrel live together in the same tree (like the odd couple).